Your quick guide to

 What can it cover?

-Depending on your policy, public and products liability insurance can cover:
+Depending on the policy, trade credit insurance can cover:

 Type of cover